oracle-livelabs/oci/security-experience/ocw-first-experience-end/ocw-first-experience-end.md

     ![Database Actions](images/database-actions-security.png "Database Actions")

-7. Log in first as ADMIN, with the provided password supplied by the trainers:
+7. It is needed to log in first as ADMIN, with the provided password supplied by the trainers:

     ![Log in as ADMIN](images/database-actions-login-admin.png "Log in as ADMIN")